micro-garden/colorswitcher-plugin/help/colorswitcher.md

 ## Limitations

-- Currently, only built-in color schemes are recognized.
+- Only built-in color schemes and those located in `~/.config/micro/colorschemes/` are recognized.
+- Color schemes provided by other plugins are not included in the cycling list.
-- The list of schemes is currently hardcoded, but future versions may support auto-discovery.
+- The list of built-in color schemes is hardcoded and does not support automatic discovery.